 Microsoft’s Azure and Amazon’s AWS: Which cloud platform is right for you?

-- Overall Azure adoption, however, grew more quickly from 34 to 45 percent (32 percent growth rate) to close the gap with AWS.
-As a result, Azure adoption has now reached 70 percent of AWS adoption, up from 60 percent last year.
+Azure adoption grew from 45 to 52 percent to inch closer to AWS.
+Azure adoption has now reached 85 percent of AWS adoption, up from 70 percent last year.

 Choosing a cloud provider